espeak-ng/espeak-ng/docs/mbrola.md

 ## Windows Installation

-The SAPI5 version of eSpeakNG uses the `mbrola.dll`.
+The SAPI5 version of eSpeak NG uses the `mbrola.dll`.

-1. Install eSpeakNG.
-Include the voice `mb-en1` in the list of voices during the eSpeakNG installation.
+1. Install eSpeak NG.
+Include the voice `mb-en1` in the list of voices during the eSpeak NG installation.

 2. Install the PC/Windows version of Mbrola (MbrolaTools35.exe) from:
     [http://www.tcts.fpms.ac.be/synthesis/mbrola/bin/pcwin/MbrolaTools35.exe](http://www.tcts.fpms.ac.be/synthesis/mbrola/bin/pcwin/MbrolaTools35.exe).